 History of Sacred Heart

-By January 1927 the parish was debt free.
-In 10 years this young parish had paid off approximately $90,000 in addition to its current operating costs, an amazing accomplishment for that period.
+By January 1927, the parish was debt-free.
+In 10 years, this young parish had paid off approximately $90,000 in addition to its current operating costs, an amazing accomplishment for that period.

+The bid for the construction was $53,000, excluding plumbing, heating, and electrical work.
+Due to the Depression, prices were at an all-time low.
+It was believed the project would have cost $100,000 in normal economic times.
 The cornerstone was laid on June 19, 1932.
-During construction, less than a half workday was lost due to rain or bad weather.
-The dedication of the beautiful Tudor Gothic style church by Bishop Alexander McGavick took place November 11, 1932.
-It wasn’t until 1941 that the installation of stained glass windows was begun.
-In September 1932 school enrollment was 346.
+Construction progressed smoothly, with less than a half workday lost due to rain or bad weather.
+The dedication of the beautiful Tudor Gothic-style church by Bishop Alexander McGavick took place on November 11, 1932.
+In September 1932, school enrollment was 346.

 Priests who have served at Sacred Heart